 What you found cute in the beginning of this relationship, might start to annoy you eventually.
 But that’s marriage — no matter what, you gotta suck it up.
 You cannot know all their quirks before marriage.
 So even though you didn’t rush into marriage, there are marriage lessons you learn only after the first year of marriage.

 The paunch she tickled during the pre-marriage days might take a bigger shape in the first year of marriage and that might not look as cute it was before.
 Accept it and move on.

 12. Fight, but with a plan

-Not literally though.
-You should be united, especially when you are with people.
-If your spouse does not like one of your friends and doesn’t want them to know but you go ahead and tell them that anyway — it’s a wrong move on your part.
+You should be united and act as a team, especially when you are in the company of other people.
+If your spouse does not like one of your friends and doesn’t want them to know, but you go ahead and tell them that anyway — it’s a terribly wrong move on your part.

 14. Learn from one another

 Reagan said, “My husband is from Texas and I’m a New Yorker.
 We are worlds apart and met at university.
 Our lifestyles and approach to life is very, very different.
 Even the way we cook food is different.”